DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Related Works

-Time series specific UDA approaches like variational recurrent adversarial deep domain adaptation (VRADA) by~\citeauthor{purushotham2016variational}, pioneered UDA for multivariate time series, utilising adversarial learning with an LSTM networks~\cite{hochreiter1997long} and variational RNN~\cite{chung2015recurrent} feature extractor.
-Convolutional deep domain adaptation for time series (CoDATS) by~\citeauthor{wilson2020multi}, built on VRADA's adversarial training but employed a convolutional neural network as the feature extractor.
-A metric-based method, time series sparse associative structure alignment (TS-SASA) ~\cite{cai2021time} aligns intra and inter-variable attention mechanisms between domains using MMD.
+Time series-specific UDA approaches like variational recurrent adversarial deep domain adaptation (VRADA)~\cite{purushotham2016variational}, pioneered UDA for MTS, utilizing adversarial learning with an LSTM network~\cite{hochreiter1997long} and variational RNN~\cite{chung2015recurrent} feature extractor.
+Convolutional deep domain adaptation for time series (CoDATS)~\cite{wilson2020multi}, built on VRADA's adversarial training, but employed a convolutional neural network as the feature extractor.
+A metric-based method, time series sparse associative structure alignment (TS-SASA)~\cite{cai2021time} aligns intra and inter-variable attention mechanisms between domains using MMD.
 Adding to these, the CL for UDA of time series (CLUDA)~\cite{ozyurt2023contrastive} model offers a novel approach, enhancing domain adaptation capabilities in time series.
 All these methods share a common objective of aligning features across domains, each contributing unique strategies to the complex challenge of domain adaptation in time series classification data.
-However, they are ineffective when applied to TAD tasks.
-Additionally, ContextDA, introduced by~\citeauthor{lai2023context}, is a TAD model that applies deep reinforcement learning to optimise domain adaptation, framing context sampling as a Markov decision process.
-However, it is ineffective when the anomaly classes change between source and target.
+However, they are ineffective when applied to TSAD tasks.
+Additionally, ContextDA~\cite{lai2023context} is a TSAD model that applies deep reinforcement learning to optimize domain adaptation, framing context sampling as a Markov decision process.
+However, it is ineffective when the anomaly classes change between the source and the target.